LED Building Upgrades

 - A 6 KW Solar PV system at the Mitcham Heritage Research Centre

-Between 2016 -2018 a series of Level 2 energy audits were commissioned by Council focusing on City of Mitcham’s highest energy use sites, where a number of renewable energy (solar) and energy efficiency (LED lighting) opportunities have emerged which are currently under consideration.
+Between 2016 and 2018 a series of Level 2 energy audits were commissioned by Council focusing on City of Mitcham’s highest energy use sites, where a number of renewable energy (solar) and energy efficiency (LED lighting) opportunities emerged.